munober/munober.github.io/reading.md

 1. Why we sleep: Unlocking the power of sleep and dreams [Matthew Walker]
 2. Sapiens: A Brief History of Humankind [Yuval Noah Harari]
 3. The 7 Habits of Highly Effective People [Stephen R. Covey]
-4. How to win friends&Influence People [Dale Carnegie]
+4. How to win friends & Influence People [Dale Carnegie]
 5. Flow: The Psychology of Optimal Experience [Mihaly Csikszentmihalyi]
 6. Shoe Dog: A Memoir by the Creator of Nike [Phil Knight]
 7. Digital Minimalism [Cal Newport]